Migraine Care at Work: Helping Women, Helping Everyone

 Medication restrictions such as onerous prior authorization and step therapy save insurance companies money at the expense of employees’ productivity.
 Many insurers also fail to cover FDA-approved wearable or hand-held electric devices that prevent or treat migraine symptoms.

 Business leaders and human resource managers are on the front lines of the fight against migraine disease.
 They can make migraine treatment coverage and migraine awareness a priority in their workplaces.
-It’s a strategy that can improve the overall health and morale of their workers – and the productivity of their businesses, too.Tags: Pain, Prior Authorization
+It’s a strategy that can improve the overall health and morale of their workers – and the productivity of their businesses, too.Tags: Headache, Pain, Prior Authorization

 Categorized in: Blog